What is the Most Dangerous City in the Philippines? What You Need To Know!

 At one point, the Philippines was renowned for its tourism destinations.
-Over the last several years, this renown has somewhat declined, but there are still some incredible destinations and beautiful beaches to explore.
+This renown has somewhat declined over the last several years, but there are still some incredible destinations and beautiful beaches to explore.

 However, if there were ever a place to plan ahead, it would be the Philippines.
-Because there are so many areas that are off-limits for tourists, it’s essential to know where they are so you can avoid them.
-For example, sometimes an area may be safe during the day, but not at night.
+Because so many areas are off-limits for tourists, it’s essential to know where they are so you can avoid them.
+For example, an area may sometimes be safe during the day but not at night.

-If it’s white beaches and snorkeling you’re after, then the island of Cebu is where you might end up.
-When you’re not swimming with whale sharks, treat your inner nerd and explore the incredible and old Roman Catholic cathedrals.
+If it’s white beaches and snorkeling you’re after, the island of Cebu is where you might end up.
+When not swimming with whale sharks, treat your inner nerd and explore the incredible old Roman Catholic cathedrals.

 The region of Mindanao has gotten a bad name for safety due to terrorism over the last several years.
-Also, there are definitely no-go zones (especially for tourists), but Davao City is actually relatively safe.
-As long you know which areas to avoid, even your risk of petty theft is quite low.
-There is a fairly high rate of violent crime all over the city, but again, most tourists are typically unaffected by this.
+Also, there are no-go zones (especially for tourists), but Davao City is relatively safe.
+As long you know which areas to avoid, even your risk of petty theft is relatively low.
+There is a high rate of violent crime all over the city, but again, most tourists are typically unaffected by it.

-If you like to stay busy and stimulated on vacation, then a visit to the Philippines capital city of Manila is a must.
-History buffs will especially appreciate a visit to the San Agustin Church, which has been around since the 16th century.
-There are many other things to do and see in Manila if historical buildings aren’t your thing.
+If you like to stay busy and stimulated on vacation, then visiting the Philippines’ capital city of Manila is a must.
+History buffs will especially appreciate visiting the San Agustin Church, which has existed since the 16th century.
+If historical buildings don’t fascinate you, there are several other things to do and see in Manila.

 In most areas of Manila, the risk of violence against tourists is low.
-However, there is rampant poverty, and where there are desperate people, dangerous situations can arise.
-Good travel sense like not wearing expensive clothing or jewelry, traveling in groups when possible, and not going out at night are good ideas.
-Also, ask locals or research what areas should be avoided altogether.
+However, there is rampant poverty, and dangerous situations can arise where there are desperate people.
+Good travel sense, like not wearing expensive clothing or jewelry, traveling in groups when possible, and not going out at night are good ideas.
+Also, ask locals or research which areas should be avoided altogether.